The Hitachi disk HDS722020ALA330 stores 2 GigaBytes. Big. Cheap. Reliable. What more could you want? Quieter and faster is a start.

 The test room has four main noise sources, the open window, the laser printer, the CD drive, and the Hitachi disk.
 The laser printer makes the worst noise and is only on for an hour per week.
 The CD/DVD drive is used for 20 minutes per day for a backup.
 The open window lets in the fresh air, the noise of birds singing, and the occasional car noise.
 The constant rumble and clicking of the Hitachi disk is something I can remove easily.

-The Hitachi disks were not the cheapest option when I started looking then one source had them on sale for a week, making the Hitachi disks a few dollars cheaper.
+The Hitachi disks were not the cheapest option when I started looking, then one source put them on sale for a week, making the Hitachi disks a few dollars cheaper.
 After saving $5 per disk, I would happily pay an extra $10 or $20 per disk to remove the noise.
 I am replacing the Hitachi disks with Samsung disks today.

 The minor differences in cost between equivalent models of Hitachi, Samsung, Seagate, and Western Digital are too small to worry about when shopping for your own system.
 Nether Samsung or Seagate have a direct equivalent to the Hitachi disk HDS722020ALA330.
 The closest Samsung 7200 RPM disk is 1.5 GB instead of 2 GB.
 The cost per GB is the same.
 I do not need the full 2 GB.
 The Samsung 1.5 GB or 1 GB could be the replacement in any of my computers.